-He turned to look at me then, probably wondering where to put me, probably also wondering why he had agreed to take me in the first place.
-If he was actually thinking these things, all he did was ask, “Tudo bem?”
-Like all good captains, Mamede was empathetic to the feelings of his crew.
+He turned to look at me then, probably wondering where to put me, probably also wondering why he had agreed to take me along in the first place.
+If he was actually thinking these things, he only asked, “Tudo bem?”

 “Tudo bom,” I replied — All good — stretching the truth just a bit.